Fence-Wizard/hfc-slack-bot/README.md

 When creating a feedback poll, each question can now be configured individually to collect answers as free-form paragraphs or as a 1–5 ranking.
 Select the desired format for each question in the creation modal.

+## Multiple Selections

+When creating a vote poll, you can optionally allow participants to choose more than one option.
+In the second step of poll creation, check the *Allow multiple selections?* box before posting the poll.